adras/MyNotebook/Angular-Cheat-Sheet.md

 * Right-click on the Frontend-project in Visual Studio, choose Open in Terminal
 * In Terminal type: ng generate component xyz

+# Adding new services
+E.g. for dependency injection
+* Right-click on the Frontend-project in Visual Studio, choose Open in Terminal
+* In Terminal type: ng generate service heroes/hero

 # Proxy config
 Proxy config is required to access e.g. mynotebook.xx/notes For this the proxy.conf.json is enabled, and there's a reference in angular.json to it